Carlton E. Brown: President, Clark Atlanta University

-Clark Atlanta University confirmed on February 15, 2008 that Walter Doyce Broadnax would officially retire on July 31, 2008 and that Brown, the university's executive vice president, would assume the duties as the interim president on August 1, 2008.
+Clark Atlanta University confirmed on February 15, 2008, that Walter Doyce Broadnax would officially retire on July 31, 2008, and that Brown, the university's executive vice president, would assume the duties as the interim president on August 1, 2008.
 On May 16, 2008, the Clark Atlanta Board of Trustees at its regular meeting, appointed Brown as the university's third president, effective August 1, 2008, and he served as president until 2015.

-AGB
+AGB Institutional Strategies

-Brown is currently working with AGB Institutional Strategies, a higher-education consulting firm.
+As of 2018, Brown is working with AGB Institutional Strategies, a higher-education consulting firm.